commerceblock/dgld-smart-contracts/README.md

        address.

 3) You can now send tokens from your nominated DGLD address to the Ethereum bridge address and they will be transferred to the corresponding Ethereum address.
-See the smart contract for the ethereum bridge address.

-## Pegin instructions

-To transfer from wrapped-DGLD back to DGLD you must have a whitelisted DGLD address with the same private key as the one you send the wrapped-DGLD tokens from.
-Otherwise the tokens will be lost.

 The bridge address (DGLD -> wrapped_DGLD) is:
 GYCkMfvPea7A3uftYaBzYqvHYfv4mcx8M9

 ## Deploy to testnet